 - Macros can post text into chats, but text indentions are not supported.

 - To prevent application conflicts and potential tracking issues, Zendesk does not recommend using the Support Chat app with the Zendesk Agent Workspace.
 When the agent workspace is enabled, the Support Chat app is automatically disabled on your account.
-See Enabling and disabling the Zendesk Agent Workspace.
+See Activating and deactivating the Zendesk Agent Workspace.

 - Chat actions such as invite agent, start a conversion with another agent (no visitor), export transcript, and ban are not supported.

 - Agents can transfer chats, provided Chat departments are mapped to Support groups.
 See Migrating to the Zendesk Agent Workspace for details.
 Agents cannot transfer chats to Sell users, unless the Sell user also has a Support license.

 - Chat shortcuts with options are not supported.
 Dynamic content is not supported in Chat shortcuts.

 - Agents must end all chats before logging out.

 - After migrating Chat departments to Support groups, App developers should update all public APIs for Chat department Create, Update, and Delete to public APIs for Support group Create, Update, and Delete.